Hero Image

 View the full list of certificates available for completion as you earn your degree.

-Curriculum & Enrollment
+Curriculum & Admission

 All English Teaching Majors are offered in cooperation with the EKU College of Education.
 Candidates earning a degree that leads to teacher certification must obtain admission to the College of Education and must take the PRAXIS Series (Professional Assessments for Beginning Teachers) and PLT (Principles of Learning and Teaching) exams as a requirement for graduation.
 Specialty exams are required for each certification area sought, and it may take more than one test date to complete all requirements.